 - Are you interested in dining with Mickey and the gang?
 Learn more about Disney World Character Dining.
 Note that reservations are especially important for the very popular character meals.

-- Even if you are not staying on property, consider exploring some of the great restaurants available outside of the parks at the hotels, Downtown Disney, and the Boardwalk area.
+- Even if you are not staying on property, consider exploring some of the great restaurants available outside of the parks at the hotels, Disney Springs, and the Boardwalk area.
 Those that are open for lunch could offer a respite from the hubbub inside the parks.

 - If at first you don't succeed... don't give up if you don't get the reservation you want on the first try.
 Wait a few days and recheck the availability.
 Cancellations may have been made in the interim, and you may be successful on subsequent attempts.

 - Consider booking during less busy times.
 Request a late lunch, for example, and you may have better success than during the midday rush.
 Or try to reserve an early or late dinner.

 - Are you thinking about taking Disney up on one of its free dining special offers?
 (If you opt for it, you would still need to make restaurant reservations.
 Learn more about Disney World free dining.

 - Are you looking for advice about where to dine?
 Check out my roundup of Disney World's Best Restaurants.
 Discover the Top 10 best Disney World table-service restaurants.
 These are ones that accept advance reservations.
 You can also take a look at my list of the Top 10 best Disney World casual restaurants, some of which accept reservations, and some of which are walk-up only.
 Also, I've compiled the top 10 best Disney World snacks and desserts.